openstates/enhancement-proposals/002-legal-citations.md

 ## Abstract

-A number of jurisidictions offer metadata to link bills to the sections of the legal code that they will alter, or to the chaptered laws.
-We should modify the bills model to allow scraping this data.
+A number of jurisdictions offer metadata to link bills to the sections of the legal code that they will alter, or to the chaptered laws.
+We should modify the bills model to allow scraping this data in a structured way.

 **Note**: There are many different legal structures that can be altered by bills.
 In this document, "legal code" will be used as shorthand for "collection of laws or rules modified by a bill" such as statutes, codes, slip laws, public laws, register entries, constitutions, etc.